-The average time of finding block by the miners is about 10 minutes and than new Bitcoins are created.
-At the beginning of the Bitcoin the reward for finding a block was 50 Bitcoins.
+The average time of finding a block by the miners is about 10 minutes and then new Bitcoins are created.
+At the beginning of the Bitcoin, the reward for finding a block was 50 Bitcoins.

-Four years later, at July 10th 2016 the second Bitcoin halving occurred and the number of Bitcoins per block dropped to 12.5 Bitcoins.
+Four years later, on July 10th, 2016 the second Bitcoin halving occurred and the number of Bitcoins per block dropped to 12.5 Bitcoins.

-The Bitcoin block mining reward halves every 210,000 blocks, the coin reward will decrease from 12.5 Bitcoins to 6.25 Bitcoins per block finding at June 15th 2020.
+The Bitcoin block mining reward halves every 210,000 blocks, the coin reward will decrease from 12.5 Bitcoins to 6.25 Bitcoins per block finding on June 15th, 2020.

 Once there have been 64 bitcoin halvings, there will not be any new bitcoin releasing to the network.
 In short, after 50 bitcoins reward has been divided 64 times, there will be 21 million bitcoins in the market and no more new bitcoins to be released to the market circulation.

 The date for the last Bitcoin to be mined is 2140!

 The first ones to be affected by Bitcoin halving are the miners.

 Bitcoin miners make money when the revenue from bitcoin mining exceeds the cost of running the mining equipment and electricity, the bitcoin halving causes this revenue to fall dramatically.

 Some miners even shutting down their mining operations due to losing 50% of revenue.